DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 virtuosity that is able to topologically transform precarity into networked strength.
-Instead of a para-political practice turned into intensified social labor for corporate exploitation, a more emancipative form of participation in the polis is rendered possible by way of topological practice.
+Instead of a para-political practice turned into intensified social labor for corporate exploitation, a more emancipative form of participation in society is rendered possible by way of performative defiance.

 All this is still a far cry away from a perfect model of an infrastructure for 21st century virtuosity.
 Among other things, it begs